dorymint/dotfiles/x/systemd/user/README.md

-# template
+# Template
-- for `--user`
+- for `systemctl --user`
 - don't use symlink
-- pick items
+- pick items and copy
-- after copy, modify local environment
+- after copy, modify to local environment